puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 3. Refer to the [agent installation instructions][agent_install] to determine how you want to install your PE agent(s), and follow the instructions provided.

-### Install the Saz-SSH Module
+### Install the saz-ssh Module

-The Saz-SSH module, available on the Puppet Forge, is one of many modules written by  members of our user community.
+The saz-ssh module, available on the Puppet Forge, is one of many modules written by  members of our user community.

-You can learn more about the Saz-SSH module by visiting[http://forge.puppetlabs.com/saz/ssh](http://forge.puppetlabs.com/saz/ssh).
+You can learn more about the saz-ssh module by visiting[http://forge.puppetlabs.com/saz/ssh](http://forge.puppetlabs.com/saz/ssh).

-**To install the Saz-SSH module**:
+**To install the saz-ssh module**:

 From the PE master, run `puppet module install saz-ssh`.